-Camp size is limited to 12-13 campers, unless otherwise noted.
+Camp size is limited to 10-11 campers per group, unless otherwise noted.
 All camps must have at least four campers to run the camp.
-A camp is cancelled due to low enrollment two weeks beforehand.
+A camp is cancelled due to low enrollment a month in advance.
 If your child is enrolled in a camp that Thorne cancels due to low enrollment, you can choose to switch into another camp or receive a full refund.